 MEAL PLANNING STEPS

-Follow these four simple steps and you'll be a meal planning pro in no time!
+These are the 3 simple steps to meal planning (the EASY way), that I typically follow.
+Start implementing these strategies and you'll be a meal planning pro in no time!

 Take an inventory of everything you have on hand in your fridge, freezer, and pantry.
 This may sound daunting, but don't freak out on me just yet!